Franson33/articles/closure-based-architecture/index.md

 }
 ```

-This code has a bug—the classic "stale closure" trap.
+This code has a bug—the classic "stale closure" trap, which can also happen with event listeners, async callbacks, or observers that capture old variables.
 The setInterval callback captures count from when the effect first ran.
 Even though count changes in React's internal state, the closure still sees the old value because the effect (and its closure) never re-runs.

 The fix?
 Either include count in dependencies (creating new closures) or use an updater function: